NilsMinor/DAQLES-OS/README.md

 /opt
  ├──
  ├── build	  	(target build folder)
- ├── config       	(folder for defconfig for uboot and linux) ├── device-tree-xlnx   (Linux device tree generator for the Xilinx SDK (Vivado > 2014.1)) ├── fpga_hw	  	(folder for fpga files like .bit and .hdf) ├── linux-adi    	(linux kernel directory)
+ ├── config       	(folder for defconfig of uboot and linux) ├── device-tree-xlnx   (Linux device tree generator for the Xilinx SDK (Vivado > 2014.1)) ├── fpga_hw	  	(folder for fpga files like .bit and .hdf) ├── linux-adi    	(linux kernel directory)